Licensure Program Theme:

 Teacher as developing professional: From classroom decision maker to educational leader.

-The Augsburg College Education Department offers state of Minnesota licensure programs for K-12 teachers.
+The Augsburg University Education Department offers state of Minnesota licensure programs for K-12 teachers.
 Licenses are offered in four general areas:

 - K-8 (Elementary) Licensure Information